 First Term (2009-2013)

-Obama was re-elected in 2012, defeating Republican candidate Mitt Romney with 332 electoral votes to Romney's 206.
-His second term was marked by efforts to address climate change, including signing the Paris Agreement in 2016, and working towards immigration reform.
-Domestically, Obama faced opposition from a Republican-controlled Congress, limiting his ability to pass major legislation.
+Obama was re-elected in 2012, defeating Republican candidate Mitt Romney, 332 electoral votes to 206.
+His second term stood out for addressing climate change, which included the signature of the Paris agreement in 2016, and pursuing immigration reform.
+Domestically, he was curtailed in passing any major legislation because a major proportion of Congress was managed by Republicans.

-One of the hallmarks of his second term was administration's diplomatic opening to Cuba, marking the first steps toward normalization of relations after more than 50 years of hostility.
-He also played a key role in negotiating the Iran nuclear deal in 2015, which aimed to limit Iran's nuclear capabilities in exchange for lifting economic sanctions.
+One of the hallmarks of the second term was the administration's diplomatic opening toward Cuba, so far the first steps toward normalization after more than 50 years of antagonism.
+He also played a major role in the negotiation of the Iran nuclear deal in 2015, which aimed to limit Iran's nuclear capabilities in exchange for the lifting of economic sanctions.

 Post-Presidency